ag6214/-Predicting-Customer-Next-Purchase/README.md

 1. How many online customers are there in the dataset and what is their country of origin?

-2. What are the countries that are most represented in the dataset?
+2. What countries are most represented in the dataset?

 3. Calculate the revenue that was made in each month and what is the percentage revenue based on countries?